Gathering for Pachamanca in Peru

 5. Arrive at Machu Picchu Pueblo

 The train journey ends at Machu Picchu Pueblo, the town closest to Machu Picchu formerly known as Aguas Calientes.
 Here, you'll find a variety of accommodations, restaurants, and souvenir shops.
 For the best experience, we highly recommend you arrive in town the day before your Machu Picchu visit and spend the night.
-That way, you’re well rested for the incredible experience ahead.
+That way, you’re well-rested for the incredible experience ahead.
+Check out Kylee’s experience at Machu Picchu and Machu Picchu Pueblo.

 6. Board the Return Train